Sedge family (Cyperaceae)

 The blooming period occurs during mid-spring.
 Pollination is by wind.
 The achenes are about 2.5 mm. long, ovoid, and 3-angled; each achene has a short beak at its apex that is straight or curves outward, while at the base it has a short stipe (basal beak).
 This sedge has fibrous roots and short rhizomes; it often forms clumps of vegetative shoots.

 Cultivation: The preference is light to medium shade and consistently damp soil with some organic matter.
 This sedge is typically found in protected areas where the temperature is cool and the humidity is high.

-Faunal Associations: Various insects feed on the foliage of sedges (Carex spp.), including the caterpillars of the woodland butterflies Satyrodes eurydice (Eyed Brown) and Satyrodes appalachia (Appalachian Brown).
-The seeds of sedges are an attractive source of food to various kinds of birds; for woodland sedges, this would include Wild Turkey and the chicks of Ruffed Grouse.
+Faunal Associations: Various insects feed on the foliage of sedges (Carex spp.), including the caterpillars of the woodland butterfly, Satyrodes appalachia (Appalachian Brown).
+The seeds of sedges are an attractive source of food to various kinds of birds – for woodland sedges, this would include Wild Turkey and the chicks of Ruffed Grouse.

 Photographic Location: A sandstone ravine at Shades State Park in west-central Indiana.